MuhammadVT/machine_learning_projects/projects/capstone/capstone_proposal.md

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

-In this project we model the number of available bikes at a bike share station using machine learning techniques.
-Specifically we will
+The goal of this project is to predict the number of available bikes at a bike share station.
+Specifically, the number of available bikes at station i at time (t + $\delta$t) denoted by $Y_{i+di)}$, where 𝑖=1,2,…,70. the available bikes at station 𝑖 at time 𝑡, the available bikes at its neighbors at the same time 𝑡, the month-of-the-year, day-of-the-week, time-of-day, and various selected weather conditions.
+The predictors’ vector for station 𝑖 at time 𝑡, denoted by 𝑋𝑡𝑖, was used in the built models to predict the 𝑙𝑜𝑔 of the number of available bikes at station 𝑖 at time 𝑡 and at a prediction horizon time, denoted by log(𝑦𝑡+Δ𝑖), where 𝑖=1,2,…,70.
+The effect of different prediction horizons, Δ (range 15–120 minutes),

 ### Datasets and Inputs